California-Planet-Search/cks-website/readme.md

 ## Registering HIRES spectra

 The CKS spectra are defined with respect to the *rest frame of HIRES*.
 For precision spectroscopy, it is more convenient to register (shift) spectra onto the *rest frame of the star*, i.e. H-alpha at 6563 angstroms.
 The open source code [Empirical-SpecMatch](http://specmatch-emp.readthedocs.io/en/latest/index.html), developed by [Yee, Petigura, and von Braun (2017)](http://adsabs.harvard.edu/abs/2017ApJ...836...77Y) contains a module to facilitate the registration of HIRES spectra.
-For example, shifting registering KOI-7 systemic RV = −60.8 km/s.
+For example, shifting registering KOI-7 (systemic RV = −60.8 km/s).

 ```
 $ smemp shift -p cks-k00007_rj74.509.fits -o output/